Maintaining Smart Contracts on Ethereum: Issues, Techniques, and Future Challenges: RQ1: What are the maintenance issues of smart contracts?

 \subsubsection{The Lack of Mature Tools}

-Many previous works~\cite{zou2019smart, norvill2017automated, bosu2019understanding} mentioned that smart contract development lacks appropriate tools / techniques to verify code correctness.
+Many previous works~\citep{zou2019smart, norvill2017automated, bosu2019understanding} mentioned that smart contract development lacks appropriate tools / techniques to verify code correctness.
 Thus, it is not easy to fix bugs in smart contracts.
-The same answers are also received in our survey.
-96 (66.2\%) respondents claim that they cannot find useful tools to debug / test / audit their contracts.
+A similar theme is also received in our survey.
+96 (66.2\%) respondents (Q8) claim that they cannot find useful tools to debug / test / audit their contracts.
 However, with the development of smart contract ecosystems, a large number of tools have been developed.
-For example, tools based on static analysis~\cite{oyente, Maian, tikhomirov2018smartcheck} and formal verification~\cite{bhargavan2016formal, bigi2015validation, hildenbrandt2018kevm} have been proposed.
+For example, tools based on static analysis~\citep{oyente, liu2018reguard, tikhomirov2018smartcheck} and formal verification~\citep{bhargavan2016formal, bigi2015validation, hildenbrandt2018kevm} have been proposed.
 Some tools have excellent performance and speed in detecting common security issues.
 Thus, ``lack of tools" seems to be addressed with the effort of researchers and developers.
 There is a gap between academia and industry, as many tools developed in academia are not yet known about and used in industry.

 To find the reason, we asked how developers obtain their required knowledge about smart contracts.
-The Solidity documentation, blogs, and Q\&A website are the top three most popular sources to acquire knowledge; the numbers are 149 (90.3\%), 114 (69.1\%), and 88 (53.3\%), respectively.
-The state-of-art tools usually published in academic journal and conference papers, and 86 (59.3\%) respondents said journal and conference papers are an important approach to require knowledge.
+The Solidity documentation, blogs, and Q\&A website are the top three most popular sources to acquire knowledge; the numbers are 149 (90.3\%), 114 (69.1\%), and 88 (53.3\%), respectively (Q1).
+The state-of-art tools usually published in academic journal and conference papers, and 86 (52.1\%) respondents (Q1) said journal and conference papers are an important approach to require knowledge.
 Thus, the methods to require knowledge is not the main reason why developers think that there are not enough tools.